Optimal MIMO Combining for Blind Federated Edge Learning with Gradient Sparsification: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of our proposed algorithm.
 The simulation parameters are as follows: The number of antennas, $M$, is $100$.
 The number of clients, $K$, is $20$.
 The number of local iterations per communication round is $3$.
 The batch size is $500$.
 We perform image classification on the MNIST data set \cite{MNIST}.
 We have a very heterogeneous data distribution.
 Each client only has data from one digit: clients 1 and 2 have digit 0, clients 3 and 4 have digit 1, and so on.
 Each client has the same number of training samples.
 The network architecture is presented in Table~\ref{tab:net}.
 It has $d=12810$ trainable parameters.
 The clients keep $0.5\%$ of $\x_k^\text{full}$, i.e., $S = \lfloor 0.005 \, d / 2 \rfloor = 32$.
 The measurement matrices are constructed as, $\A = \frac{\A_r}{1.01\norm{\A_r}_2}$, where $\A_r$ has $\CN{0}{1}$ elements and $1.01$ is somewhat arbitrarily chosen to fulfill $\norm{\A}_2 < 1$.
 The local learning rate is 0.01 and the global learning rate, $\alpha_t$, is $\frac{1}{3(10^{-4}t+1)}$.
-The large scale fading is equispaced (in dB scale) between $-40$~dB and $0$~dB, and the two users with data of the same digit have equal $\beta_k$, i.e., $\beta_1 = \beta_2 = -40$~dB, $\dots$, $\beta_{19} = \beta_{20} = 0$~dB.
+The large scale fading is equispaced (in dB scale) between $-40$~dB and $0$~dB, and the two clients with data of the same digit have equal $\beta_k$, i.e., $\beta_1 = \beta_2 = -40$~dB, $\dots$, $\beta_{19} = \beta_{20} = 0$~dB.
 The length of the transmitted vector is $T = 10S = 320$.
-Finally, we vary the SNR, $\rho \in \{ 20, 30 \}$~dB and the number of pilot symbols, $\taup \in \{K, 10K\} = \{20,200\}$.
-As mentioned in Section~\ref{sec:transmission}, we assume that the whole gradient update can be made in a single coherence block.
-Since $T=320$, and $\taup=20$ or $\tau=200$ we need to have coherence intervals which are larger than $340$ or $520$ samples.
+Finally, we vary the SNR, $\rho \in \{ 20, 30 \}$~dB and the number of pilot symbols, $\taup \in \{K, 10K\} = \{20,200\}$ (for both estimation methods).
+As mentioned in Section~\ref{sec:transmission}, we assume that the whole gradient update fits in a single coherence block.
+Since $T=320$, and $\taup=20$ or $\taup=200$ we need to have coherence intervals which are larger than $340$ or $520$ samples.
 In practice, $\tauc = 750$ in an outdoor vehicular scenario \cite[Ch.~2]{redbook}.
+Since we assume a block fading model, the absolute bandwidth does not affect the system model.

 The sparsification is done as follows.
 If the clients are allowed to sparsify differently, they save only the $S$ elements of $\x_k^\text{full}$ with the highest magnitude.
-If the clients are forced to use the same pattern, one client is chosen, uniformly at random, and it decides the pattern for all clients based on its own data.
+If the clients are forced to use the same pattern, one client is chosen, uniformly at random, and it decides the pattern for all clients~based~on~its~own~data.

 To solve problems \eqref{eq:opt} and \eqref{eq:optsum}, we implement iterative hard thresholding (IHT), which converges to a local optimum if $\norm{\A}_2 < 1$ \cite{Blumensath09}.
 We do a warm start in the solution of the matching pursuit algorithm \cite{Rish14}, where we stop once we have selected the desired number of non-zero components.